Conus curralensis

-Conus curralensis is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+Conus curralensis is a species of marine gastropod mollusk in the cone snail genus Conus.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of stinging humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, so live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 20 mm and 25 mm.

 Distribution

-This species occurs in the Atlantic Ocean off the Cape Verdes.
+This species occurs in the Atlantic Ocean off of Cape Verde.